ericf/express-handlebars/README.md

 #### `compiled`
 An object cache which holds compiled Handlebars template functions in the
 format: `{"path/to/template": [Function]}`.

+#### `handlebarsVersion`
+The version number of `handlebars` as a semver.
+This is unsed internally to branch on certain operations which differ between Handlebars releases.

 #### `engine`
 A function reference to the `renderView()` method which is bound to `this`